grafana/k6/README.md

 <br/>

 **k6** is a modern load-testing tool, building on [our years of experience](https://k6.io/about) in the load and performance testing industries. k6 is built to be simple, powerful, and extensible.
-Every commit to this repo was intended to create an application with **high performance and excellent developer experience**.
+Every commit to this repo aims to help create an application with **high performance and excellent developer experience**.
 Some key features include:

 - **Configurable load generation.** Even lower-end machines can simulate lots of traffic.